 BURN INJURIES CAUSING DEATH

 There are two types of claim that can be made when someone dies as a result of a burn injury.
 One of the claims is made on behalf of the state for the pain and suffering of the deceased – the other is the claim made under the Fatal Accidents Act by certain relatives of the deceased.

-To see the article I have written explaining the claims that can be made by relatives of the deceased, click fatal accident claim.
+See our fatal accident claim article explaining the claims that can be made by relatives of the deceased

 The amounts of compensation for the pain and suffering of the deceased prior to death, will depend on how long the individual survived before death, whether they were conscious and the extent of the pain and suffering.

 The smallest award will be made for immediate unconsciousness followed by death within a week and the largest for the individual being aware of what has happened, significant physical injury and lung damage, intrusive medical procedures and death within 3 month.

 The amount of compensation awarded would be range between: £1,000 – £21,000